muzzammilmuneeb/Zombiesurvivor_/README.md

 - **Movement**: Use the `W`, `A`, `S`, `D` or `up arrow key`, `down arrow key`, `right arrow key`, `left arrow key` or even `8 numpad`, `2 numpad`, `4 numpad`, `6 numpad` or even the `Joystick` to move the character.
 - **Shooting**: The character automatically shoots at enemies.
 - **Objective**: Survive as long as possible against waves of enemies.
+If your health is low you can sacrifice the ease of the game to regen by pressing `E` on the keyboard or pressing the `sacrifice button` on the screen.

 ## Features